Double Poisson extensions: Examples

-{\bf Acknowledgments} The second author is supported by National Research Foundation of Korea, NRF-2017R1A2B4008388, and thanks the Korea Institute for Advanced Study for the warm hospitality during the preparation of this paper.
-The third author is supported by the NSFC (project 11301180).
+{\bf Acknowledgments:} All the authors would like to thank the referees for their helpful suggestions and comments.
+The first author is supported by the NSFC (key project 11331006).
+The second author is supported by National Research Foundation of Korea, NRF-2017R1A2B4008388, and thanks the Korea Institute for Advanced Study for the warm hospitality during the preparation of this paper.
+The third author is supported by the NSFC (projects 11301180 and 11771085).

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}